wmacmill/elmschool/wp-content/plugins/wp-security-audit-log/readme.txt

 For more information about the features for WordPress Multisite network installation refer to [WP Security Audit Log Features for WordPress Multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/)

 = WordPress Security Audit Log in your Language! =
-We need help translating the plugin and the WordPress Security Events.
-If you're good at translating, please drop us an email on plugins@wpwhitesecurity.com.
+We need help translating the plugin and the WordPress Security Alerts.
+If you would like to translate this plugin visit the [WordPress translate Project](https://translate.wordpress.org/) for more information on how to translate the plugin.
+If you already know how translations work, [start translating WP Security Audit Log now](https://translate.wordpress.org/projects/wp-plugins/wp-security-audit-log) and contact us on plugins@wpwhitesecurity.com for a free license of all add-ons.

 * Italian translation by [Leonardo Musumeci](http://leonardomusumeci.net/)
 * German translation by [Mourad Louha](http://excel-translator.de)